seanslma/maki/Azure/Compute/Function.md

 Trigger can
 - invoke a function based on external events
 - pass the incoming data, payload, and metadata to the function

+## Function Proxies
+can be used to call multiple functions with with a single function URL